 Keep an eye on this page for upcoming festival appearances, interviews, presentations and literary events.

-Some of my upcoming events have been cancelled due to the COVID-19 pandemic.
-I am still running workshops and events online during this time and am available to moderate literary events or speak about my work.
+Some of my upcoming events have been cancelled due to the pandemic.
+I am still running workshops and events online during this time and am available to moderate literary events or speak about my work to audiences.

 I ran a workshop on using life writing as part of reflective practice for pre-service teachers at Melbourne Polytechnic on 20 May 2020.

 I was a guest on Dramageddon, a queer post-apocalyptic podcast by Jean Tong and Lou Wall produced by the Queen Victoria Women’s Centre, published by Broadwave and Recorded at Castaway Studios.
 Check it out here!